cots-conf/cots-conf.github.io/README.md

 Host by University of Wisconsin, Madison.
 [View announcement](https://seasia.wisc.edu/cots-conference-announcement/)

+Note: This is the 50th anniversary of the conference.

 ### 2021

 Hosted by Ohio University.
 [Visit website](https://www.ohio.edu/cis/council-on-thai-studies)

+Tools are open-source, and can be view at [https://github.com/cots-conf](https://github.com/cots-conf)

 ### 2020

 Hosted by Northern Illinois University.
 [Visit website](https://www.niu.edu/cots/council/index.shtml)

+Note: The first online conference.

 ### 2019